A Fine-Grained 3D Radio Map Construction Paradigm with Ultra-Low Sampling Rates by Large Generative Models: Evaluation

 The generation block is the core of RadioLAM and has a MoE architecture.
 In this design, each expert in MoE specializes in generating radio maps for a distinct propagation environment.
 To validate this design, we conduct simulations to compare our MoE-based model with a monolithic baseline using a single diffusion model for all environments.
 The number of parameters in the monolithic model is $246$ million, consistent with the number of activated parameters in our MoE-based model.
 Table~\ref{tab:generation} shows the simulation results, clearly demonstrating the superior performance of our proposed MoE-based generation over the monolithic generation.

-{\bf Model Size Analysis\/} \ \ \ Finally, we evaluate the performance of RadioLAM under varying model sizes (numbers of parameters).
+{\bf Model Size Analysis\/} \ \ \ Here we evaluate the performance of RadioLAM from the perspective of its model size (number of parameters).
+First, we evaluate RadioLAM under varying model sizes.
 Fig.~\ref{fig:diffP} demonstrates the MSE results of RadioLAM when the number of parameters is $150$ million, $300$ million, $0.6$ billion, and $1.2$ billion, respectively.
 From the figure, we observe that when the number of parameters is smaller than $0.6$ billion, the performance improvement of RadioLAM is evident as the number of parameters grows.
 However, when the number of parameters is greater than $0.6$ billion, the performance improvement of RadioLAM is minor as the number of parameters increases.

+{Due to its inherent complexity, RadioLAM requires much more parameters compared to the baselines Autoencoder, RadioUNet, 3D-UNet and 3D-DCRGAN.
+A critical question arises:} {\emph{Would baseline approaches perform comparably or even outperform RadioLAM if their parameter count were increased to match or exceed that of RadioLAM?}} {We address this question empirically through comprehensive evaluations.}

+{We enhance each of the baseline models – Autoencoder, RadioUNet, 3D-UNet and 3D-DCRGAN – by increasing their depth (number of layers), expanding their width (channel dimensions), and training them with parameter counts comparable to or exceeding those of RadioLAM.
+The resulting improved variants are denoted as Autoencoder+, RadioUNet+, 3D-UNet+ and 3D-DCRGAN+, respectively.
+For each algorithm, the number of parameters and the MSE results of simulations are shown in Table \ref{tab:para}.
+From the table, it is clear that the radio map constructed by RadioLAM is significantly better than that constructed by any of the enhanced baselines (Autoencoder+, RadioUNet+, 3D-UNet+ and 3D-DCRGAN+), considering that the MSE achieved by RadioLAM is significantly lower than that achieved by any of the enhanced baselines.}

+{Overall, even when the baseline approaches are scaled up to match or exceed RadioLAM’s model size, RadioLAM maintains superior performance.}